giantswarm/rfc/configuration-rendering-controller/README.md

 of the whole configuration to different namespaces.
 This is especially useful for Flux HelmReleases that do not support cross namespace references for values from CMs and Secrets.

-It is worth noting here, that the decoupling also comes with a generic problem in Kubernetes where there are dependency between resources.
+It is worth noting here, that the decoupling also comes with a generic problem in Kubernetes where there are dependencies between resources.
 Since in this new system, we can expect that configs are pre-rendered, the workloads can freely mount them.
 However, especially if the 2 CRs are deployed together, it takes time for the CM and Secret to get deployed.
 For Flux HelmReleases it will simply initially result in a failure as the mounted CM and / or Secret does